la2050/archive/_organizations/community-centered.md

     - 'http://maker.good.is/myLA2050connect/projects/civicla.html'
   year_submitted:
     - '2014'
-title: Community Centered
-extrapolated_project_ids:
+original_project_ids:
   - '4102044'
-project_titles_from_extrapolated_project_ids:
-  - 'CivicLA: Connecting You to the Best of LA'
 original_project_titles:
   - 'CivicLA: Connecting You to the Best of LA'
-original_project_ids:
+extrapolated_project_ids:
   - '4102044'
-maker_image_id: '21146'
-maker_image_file_name: civicla.png
+extrapolated_project_titles:
+  - 'CivicLA: Connecting You to the Best of LA'

 ---